Wheel of Fortune (Philippine game show)

-There are two Philippine versions of Wheel of Fortune.
-The first was aired on ABC aired from November 19, 2001 to May 31, 2002.
-It was hosted by Rustom Padilla (now known as BB Gandanghari) (main host) and Victoria London (puzzle assistant).
-The second and more recent one was a program that aired on ABS-CBN, with Kris Aquino as main host, while Zara Aldana and Jasmine Fitzgerald alternated as puzzle assistants for each puzzle.
-Aquino's version (known in this article from this point onwards as "the ABS-CBN version") started on January 14, 2008.
+Wheel of Fortune is a Philippine television game show broadcast by ABC and ABS-CBN.
+The show is based on the American original of the same name.
+Originally hosted by Rustom Padilla, it aired on ABC from November 19, 2001, to May 31, 2002.
+The show moved to ABS-CBN's Primetime Bida line up from January 14 to July 25, 2008, replacing the second season of Kapamilya, Deal or No Deal and was replaced by the third season of Kapamilya, Deal or No Deal.
+Kris Aquino serve as the final host.

 Advertisements for the ABS-CBN version started during that station's coverage of the Mayweather-Hatton fight on December 9, 2007.
 It involved a puzzle that would reveal the title of the show.
 Then advertisements urged viewers to join via text messaging.

 Despite Wheel of Fortune having two Philippine versions, the ABS-CBN version, as well as several of its advertisements and press releases, do not seem to recognize Rustom Padilla's version (known from this point as "the ABC version").

-The ABS-CBN version ended its run on July 25, 2008.
-Unlike the ABC version, which ended unceremoniously, this one formally had its last episode, with games competed by teams each composed of a child and an adult, with Aquino even making her Deal or No Deal gestures at the end.
-Aquino also hosts the Philippine version of the said program.

 Common rules

-The format was generally the same as the US version.
+The format was generally the same as the American version.
 They follow the rules implemented at the time of showing: the ABC version following rules of the game as of 2001 while the ABS-CBN version looks at those implemented in 2006.
 Listed below are rules common to the two versions as well as their differences: